 - Hotels: 50-100 US$ / Day

 - Food & Local Transport: 145-175 US$ / Person

 - Total Approx. Budget: 350-500 US$ / Person for 5 days

-In North Goa, there are many areas to stay – Arambol, Morjim, Arpora, Baga Beach, Calungate Beach and Candolim Beach etc. We decided to stay at Candolim because it is the mid point to travel to both the North and South part of Goa.
+In North Goa, there are many areas to stay – Arambol, Morjim, Arpora, Baga Beach, Calungate Beach and Candolim Beach etc. We decided to stay at Candolim because it is a perfect area to travel easily to both North and South part of Goa.
 Moreover, Candolim is an amazing area with quite a good number of hotels, huge variety of restaurants, great nightlife and various shops.